David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This is a form of "psychological warfare" in cyberspace; hostile elements exploit technology to create highly realistic fake news to mislead public opinion and attack the perception and emotions of viewers.
 * Cyberspace is not a lawless zone; acts of using AI to distort, smear leaders, and oppose the regime will be investigated and strictly handled according to the law.
 * Social media users need to be vigilant and not share videos or information of unclear origin containing smear or inciting content.

+**Allegation:** Uses AI/Photoshop to create fake images of leaders (e.g., General Hoang Xuan Chien with incorrect uniform/insignia) to smear their character.
+* This is a cheap "Deepfake" tactic: technical analysis reveals obvious errors in rank, uniform regulations, and physical context (height).
+* Such fabrications aim to incite anger and distrust but collapse under logical scrutiny; the public must verify sources before believing shocking images.

 **46. On Forest Protection and Development:**